Breast

 Board review style question #1

-A poorly circumscribed nodular focus was identified in a breast needle core biopsy, shown in the image.
-The best diagnosis for this histologic finding is which of the following?
+A poorly circumscribed nodular focus was identified in a breast needle core biopsy, shown in the image above.
+Which of the following is the best diagnosis for this histologic finding?

 1. Apocrine metaplasia